cocos-creator/docs-3d-deprecated/CONTRIBUTING.md

 - Cocos Creator 3D —> __Cocos Creator 3D__ (let's bold our product name
 - **Note**: —> > **Note**:
 - Related Reference Links —> Reference documentation
+- do not use phrases like: "Now let me explain", "he should do this"

+### Technical designations
+- json -> JSON
+- js -> JavaScript
+- ts -> TypeScript